GrantLancaster/GrantLancaster.github.io/portal/ProcessBlogs/ImpossibleCubeDevelopment.md

 Ideas from others:
 - have each face of the cube be a static scene, but use A.I. to bridge the gap and mesh the two scenes together.
 - Have the cube rotate on it's own (potentially use one of the other buttons as a toggle for rotation)

+## Dev Log 11/21/23
+Started creating a module that connects to OpenAI's API to use ChatGPT.
+Module can call the API without an error, but I am having issues accessing the data that is given back as the response.
+Once the response can be captured, it will be sent into another AI generator that creates 3D objects.
+These objects will be changed into .gltf files, and then rendered into one of the faces of the impossible cube.